 Source: S&P Capital IQ.
 Data is current as of last fully reported fiscal quarter.
 Dollar values in millions.
 FCF = free cash flow.
 FY = fiscal year.
 TTM = trailing 12 months.

-Over the past 12 months, Power-One generated $15.4 million cash while it booked net income of $158.3 million.
-That means it turned 1.4% of its revenue into FCF.
+Over the past 12 months, Power-One burned $3.7 million cash while it booked net income of $136.3 million.
+That means it burned through all its revenue and more.
 That doesn't sound so great.
 FCF is less than net income.
 Ideally, we'd like to see the opposite.
-Since a single-company snapshot doesn't offer much context, it always pays to compare that figure to sector and industry peers and competitors, to see how your business stacks up.

 All cash is not equal